tarantool/doc/doc/reference/reference_sql/sql.rst

 column is ``A--`` and the second letter of ``A--`` is for implicit cast (assignment) and - means not allowed.
 The result is an error message.

-``1.7E-1 > 0`` is legal because the intersection of the "From NUMBER" row with the "To INTEGER" column is AAA, and the third letter of AAA is for implicit cast (comparison) and A means Always Allowed.
+``1.7E-1 > 0`` is legal because the intersection of the "From DOUBLE" row with the "To INTEGER" column is AAA, and the third letter of AAA is for implicit cast (comparison) and A means Always Allowed.
 The result is TRUE.